mad-lab-fau/mad-gui/README.md

 ## Load and display data of any format
-This will need someone who is familiar with Python.
-For more information, please refer to [Developing Plugins](#developing-plugins).
+This will need someone who is familiar with Python, who has to develop a plugin of the type `Importer`.
+For more information on how to create plugins, please refer to [Developing Plugins](#developing-plugins).
 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)

 ## Use a custom algorithm
-This will need someone who is familiar with Python.
-For more information, please refer to [Developing Plugins](#developing-plugins).
+This will need someone who is familiar with Python, who has to develop a plugin of the type `Algorithm`.
+For more information on how to create plugins, please refer to [Developing Plugins](#developing-plugins).
 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)

 ## Terminology